JMS Application Container Swiftlet

 Static JMS Application Containers

-Classpath Isolation
+Classpath Management

-System Property Injection
+System Properties Injection

-The use-virtual-thread property determines whether the application runs on a virtual thread (default) or a platform thread.
-This allows for efficient resource usage and compatibility with different Java versions.
+Applications can be started and stopped via the enabled property.
+The use-virtual-thread property determines whether the application runs on a virtual thread or a platform thread.
+The startup delay allows for staged application initialization.

 Configuration Example: